A man with adult acne squeezing a pimple

 • Sunscreen.
 Nope — the sun doesn’t cure acne, it just makes your inflammation worse, particularly if you’re using acne care products.
 Use a non comedogenic (read: non-pore-clogging) sunscreen daily, even if you’re mostly staying inside.

-SLMD Skincare to try: Acne System, Body Acne SystemSA Acne Spot TreatmentSalicylic Acid Pimple PatchesBenzoyl Peroxide Acne LotionBP Acne Spot TreatmentRetinol Resurfacing SerumFacial Moisturizer w/Vitamin C
+SLMD Skincare to try: Acne System, Body Acne SystemSA Acne Spot TreatmentSalicylic Acid Pimple PatchesBenzoyl Peroxide Acne LotionBP Acne Spot TreatmentRetinol Resurfacing SerumFacial Moisturizer w/Vitamin C, Daily Moisturizer with SPF 15

 #3 Shave the right way